the-teachingRSE-project/competencies/competencies.md

 e.g., setup of virtual machines on hypervisors or the planning and setup of compute server clusters for \ac{ML}.
 As an interface between the researchers and the infrastructure, they take care of user management, access permissions, and configuration of required services.

-#### Maintenance RSEs
+#### Legacy RSEs
-The constantly evolving software environment can hinder or prevent reproducibility.
+Research software may be used and evolved over generations of research without change management or governance processes, while software ecosystems (e.g., programming languages, frameworks, operating systems) constantly evolve.
-In this changing environment, a significant amount of effort in (research) software development needs to be spent on maintenance to ensure that software remains useful or even installable.
+This may lead to the emergence of legacy code that is actively used.
-With regard to which additional competency is required, these are people having experience with software stacks that are not part of the general curricula any more (e.g., \gls{COBOL} or \gls{Fortran}).
+To safeguard continued usability and adoption, these RSEs have experience in working with legacy code, and are competent in the application of software stacks that are no longer part of the general curricula (e.g., \gls{COBOL} or \gls{Fortran}).

 #### HPC-RSE